 Mayo Clinic enrolls first patient for ExThera Medical’s PURIFY-RCT II trial

 MARTINEZ, Calif. – ExThera Medical Corporation’s PURIFY-RCT II trial to evaluate the efficacy of pathogen removal from severely ill patients suffering from pathogen shock is moving forward with the first patient enrollment at Mayo Clinic.
-This comes after ExThera Medical completed the first phase of the prospective interventional multicenter PURIFY-RCT trial, where pharmacokinetic/ pharmacodynamic safety was demonstrated.
-This means the Seraph 100 blood filter treatment does not reduce bloodstream concentrations of tested anti-infective medications that are currently used as a critical frontline/standard of care treatment against bloodstream infections.
+This comes after ExThera Medical completed the first phase of the prospective interventional multicenter PURIFY-RCT trial.

 The PURIFY-RCT trial is sponsored by the Department of Defense in collaboration with the Henry M. Jackson Foundation and the Uniformed Services University of Health Sciences to evaluate the safety and efficacy of the Seraph® 100 Microbind® Affinity Blood Filter.
 The clinical trial will be conducted in centers across the United States, targeting improvements in both clinical outcome and health economic endpoints.